Welcome to English

 - Understanding how to support interpretations with evidence

 At KS4, students progress to more advanced G.C.S.E study.
 The exam board specification is Edexcel for English Language and Eduqas for English Literature, currently.
-Throughout KS3, students will have learned all the skills necessary to grapple with more challenging texts, in terms of concepts and language.
-They will be prepared to read with a critical perspective and build on their early studies.
+Throughout KS3, students will have learned all the skills necessary to grapple with more challenging texts, both conceptually and linguistically.
+They will be prepared to read with a critical perspective and build on their early studies in a seamless way, drawing connections between context and text, understanding how the English language has steadily evolved and being able to identify subversion and intertextuality, due to their core knowledge from KS3.